Mocha-Downloader/mocha-downloader/README.md

 - [한국어 문서 (Korean Documentation)](./README_KR.md)

-A GUI tool for searching, parsing, and downloading contents from the web.
+An all-in-one tool for downloading content from the web.

 Feel free to [open a issue](https://github.com/Mocha-Downloader/mocha-downloader/issues) for suggestions, bug reports, or questions.